icktharus/hash-playground/README.md

 # hash-playground

-This is just a playground for playing around with hashed and hashing functions.
+This is just a playground for playing around with hashes and hashing functions.

 ## Prerequisites